The QUIC Fix for Optimal Video Streaming: The QUIC fix

 \subsection{Prototype}

-We developed our prototype based on \texttt{quic-go}~\cite{quic-go}, specifically the version with commit ID \stress{c852814} from October 2017.
-Our implementation of \thesystem comprises approximately \stress{200} lines of modifications.
-We realized unreliable streams by instructing the server (or sender) to avoid retransmissions in case of loss in such streams.
-We implemented a separate interface for unreliable streams for allowing the clients (e.g., video player, or Web browser) to explicitly specify the type of stream that they require.
-In addition, we added a reliable \stress{control stream} to signal multiplexing and demultiplexing information for the different streams to the client so that it can orchestrate its reads from the different streams and, thus, re-assemble the video file.
-Lastly, we developed a \stress{shim} application that processes this control stream: on the server side, the shim receives \stress{untagged} video files and marks the video frames, as reliable or not, on the fly; on the receiver side, the shim reassembles the video frames before feeding it to the client.
+We developed our prototype based on \texttt{quic-go}~\cite{quic-go}, specifically the version with commit ID \stress{c852814} from Oct.
+2017.
+The implementation of \thesystem comprises a \stress{shim} layer application and our modifications to QUIC.
+The latter involves only \textasciitilde\stress{200} lines of code.
+We realized unreliable streams by instructing the server (or sender) to avoid retransmissions in case of loss.
+We implemented a new interface for unreliable streams for allowing the clients (e.g., video player, or Web browser) to explicitly specify the required stream type.
+In addition, we added a reliable \stress{control stream} to signal multiplexing and demultiplexing information for the different streams to the client so that it can orchestrate its reads from the streams and, thus, re-assemble the video.
+The shim processes this control stream: on the server side, it receives \stress{untagged} video files and marks the video frames, as reliable or not, on the fly; on the client side, it reassembles the video frames before feeding it to the video player.

-When the client attempts to consume data that has not yet arrived or that has been lost, it will receive a buffer of zeros; the buffer is sized to match the missing QUIC frames.
+When the client attempts to consume data that has not yet arrived or that has been lost, it will receive a buffer of zeros;\footnote{Modern video players, e.g., VLC, are capable of decoding zero-padded streams without any issue.} the buffer is sized to match the missing QUIC frames.
 We currently transmit the last byte of each frame reliably.
-The shim compensates for some of the loss, in unreliable streams, by using Reed-Solomon erasure coding technique for each of the video frames.
-This coding scheme is well-suited for our needs as it can deal with various kinds of byte errors including bursts.
+The shim compensates for some of the loss, in unreliable streams, by using Reed-Solomon erasure coding technique (an implementation of which is available as a Go library~\cite{reed-solomon-go}) for each of the video frames.
+This FEC coding scheme is well-suited for our needs as it can deal with various kinds of byte errors including bursts.
+We configured the FEC scheme to deliver each video frame with an overhead of 1/3 of the frame size as redundant data; more concretely, we split each video frame into 18 shards, compute 6 parity shards, and deliver the 24 shards.